-Base64 Encode & Decode — Free, Instant, Private
+Base64 Encode & Decode Online — Free, Instant, No Install

-Encode text to Base64 or decode Base64 back to plain text instantly in your browser — no upload, no signup, free.
+Encode text to Base64 or decode Base64 strings back to plain text online — free, instant, and completely private.
+Works in your browser with no upload or signup required.

-Paste your text into the left panel, then click 'Encode' to convert it to Base64, or paste a Base64 string and click 'Decode' to convert it back to plain text.
+Paste your text into the left panel, then click 'Encode' to convert it to a Base64 string.
+To go the other way, paste a Base64 string and click 'Decode' to get back the original plain text.

 The tool handles full Unicode — emoji, accented characters, and non-Latin scripts all encode and decode correctly using UTF-8.

 Everything runs in your browser.
-Your data is never sent to a server or stored anywhere.
+Your data is never sent to a server or stored anywhere — safe for tokens, credentials, or any sensitive payload.

 Frequently asked questions